InteractionDesignFoundation/handbook/development/library/front-end/conventions--js.md

 We actively use `async/await` in our code.
 So for promises the recommended approach is to use async/await instead of `Promise.then()`.
-Reason for using async/await is that its clean and has an easy-to-read syntax.
+The Reason for using async/await is that it’s clean and has an easy-to-read syntax.

 ```js
 try {